The beaches are what draw most people to the Canary Islands. Not us. My mother and I went for the Canaries’ secret side.

 If you’re looking for a different Europe cruise itinerary, a Canary Islands cruise fits the bill.

-You’ll discover that each island is different, with its own charm – and that there’s a whole universe of amazing things to do in the Canary Islands beyond turning pink on a beach chair.
+You’ll discover that each Canary island is different, with its own charm – and that there’s a whole universe of amazing things to do in the Canary Islands beyond turning pink on a beach chair.

 Map of the Canary Islands

-The seven Canary Islands – Tenerife, Lanzarote, Fuerteventura, Gran Canaria, La Gomera, La Palma and El Hierro – belong to Spain, but are located off the northwest coast of Africa.
+The seven Canary Islands – Tenerife, Lanzarote, Fuerteventura, Gran Canaria, La Gomera, La Palma and El Hierro – belong to Spain.

 Tenerife: Largest of the Canary Islands

-Tenerife is the largest Canary Island.
 It attracts some 10 million visitors a year (mainly to its southern beach resorts).

-Mount Teide National Park:
+Mount Teide National Park

 But as we planned to see the volcano on La Palma island (and didn’t want to get volcanoed out), we chose to visit La Laguna instead.

-La Laguna, Tenerife:
+La Laguna, Tenerife

 Also a UNESCO World Heritage Site, La Laguna is a very pretty university town.